-Jerry is a family man with four adult children and nine grandchildren and two great grand children, all living close to his home in Arlington Texas, except for one grandchild that is dead.
-He is presently 81 years old.
-He is a prostate cancer survivor and his cancer has been in remission now for over 2 years.
+Jerry is a family man with four adult children and nine grandchildren and three great grand children, all living close to his home in Arlington Texas, except for one grandchild that is dead.
+He is presently 84 years old.
 Family life and church occupies much of his time.
 His wife, Marjorie Hampton, was a family therapist and retired as Director of a private church sponsored preschool in June 2005.
 Her school, with an enrollment of 220 students, was the only church school in Arlington to be nationally accredited by NAEYC.
 Marge also does workshops related to preschools, Emotional Intelligence, and resiliency among children.

 Jerry has always been active in his church and was a session member and deacon in the Presbyterian Church.
 Jerry and Marjorie are now members of the First United Methodist Church in Mansfield TX. as are twelve members of their family.
-Jerry serves as a Stephen Minister and facilitated groups in the Celebrate Recovery program and presently with his wife facilitates a grief group in their church.
+Jerry serves as a Stephen Minister, Care Chaplin.
+He has facilitated step groups in the Celebrate Recovery program.
 He and his wife are Sunday School teachers for a group ages 50-85.

 Jerry has a B. S. Degree in Technical Journalism from Kansas State University.
 He has been a lifetime member of the journalistic organization: Sigma Delta Chi.
 He was an Eagle scout.
 His wife Marge, has a B.A. degree in education and a MS in Social Work and Therapy, specialty is early childhood learning.
 See Marge's website here: http://www.believeinfamily.com